janymuong/senpais_log/README.md

 ## API Reference:
 > **Note**
 > In the Senpai's Log application, the web client communicates with the server through various API routes.
 These routes facilitate the interaction between the user interface and the backend functionality.
-Below are sample API endpoints that will serve out responses to HTTP API requests/calls.
+Below are sample API endpoints that will serve out responses to HTTP requests/calls.
 This is a __`CRUD`__ simulated behavior of the endpoints.
 However, there might be slight variations in the actual implementations.

 - Methods [GET, POST] `/api/anime`:
-    Retrieves a list of anime titles in the user in Senpai's Log db.
+    Retrieves a list of anime titles in Senpai's Log db.
     Adds a new anime title to the database and the user's watch-list.
 - Methods [GET, PATCH] `/api/anime/:id`:
     Retrieves detailed information about a specific anime by its unique ID.
     Updates the status of an anime (watched or not watched) and other fields if necessary based on the user's preference.
 - Methods [GET, POST] `/api/users`:
     Retrieves the user's information.
     Creates a new user account with provided details.

 ### Resource Endpoints
 1. check `API` status;